Triton-Robotics-Training/Embedded-Week-3/video_script_pid_lecture.md

 ![](assets/video_panels/pid1.png)

 Now, what if we apply 310 power to the motor, and it reached 150.
 According to the equation, our desired is 150, our actual is 150, and therefore our error is 0 and our output is 0.
 Fantastic.
 HOWEVER, what if the system attached to the motor has inertia, and that inertia carries the motor past 150 and all the way to 277, before the force of the motor becomes enough to pull the system to a halt and make it begin moving in the other direction.
 Now its moving higher, until again it reaches 0 and the output is again 0 and then it goes past AGAIN to 55, and back, and forth, until it slowly stabilizes at 150.
 Here, you can see EXACTLY that happening.
+This exact model you can see in the pid_lecture_1_basic example in the sim, which you can change using the "Process example" slider.

 > SHOW EQUATION ↓